The Science Behind EMDR: How It Works and Why

 While standard EMDR protocols exist, researchers continue to refine and adapt these for specific conditions and populations.
 The optimal approach may vary depending on the person and their unique circumstances.

-Conclusion: The Science of Healing
+Conclusion: The Science of Processing